Yalgaar

-Yalgaar is a 1992 Indian Hindi-language action crime thriller film directed by Feroz Khan.
+Yalgaar is a 1992 Indian Hindi-language crime action-thriller film directed by Feroz Khan.
 The film stars Khan himself, Sanjay Dutt, Kabir Bedi, Nagma, Manisha Koirala, Vicky Arora, Mukesh Khanna, Deepti Naval and Neena Gupta.
 The film revolves around an enmity between two childhood friends who take different paths in life, and how they react when their children fall in love with each other.

 Yalgaar released worldwide on 23 October 1992, coinciding with the Diwali festival, clashing with Jigar starring Ajay Devgn.
 Upon release the film received mixed reviews from critics, who praised the performances of Dutt, Bedi and Nagma, the music and the action sequences, while criticising the length and Khanna playing Khan's father, despite a large age difference.
 Commercially, the film was the 9th highest-grossing film of 1992.
-The film did average business in India and was a moderate success in overseas.
+The film did average business in India and was a moderate success in overseas. it remade as Dil Mein Chupa Kay Rakhna (1999) in Pakistan.

 Plot

 Childhood friends become enemies when one of them, Mahendra Ashwini Kumar becomes Additional Commissioner of Police and the other Raj Pratap Singhal becomes a smuggler.
 Mahendra has two sons – Rajesh and Brajesh who are also police officers.
 While on the other hand Raj also has two sons;- Vishal who helps in developing his father's business and Vicky who finds employment in a garage.

 When one of Singhal's goons murders Brajesh, Rajesh swears to avenge his brother's death.
 Even if for this he has to take the law into his own hands.
 After Brajesh's death, he is left alone with his widowed wife Kaushalya and a daughter Meghna.
 Meghna and Vicky meet each other and fall in love.
 Kumar, unaware of Vicky's family background, gives his consent.

 Mahendra is then promoted as Police Commissioner.
 Singhal is unable to bear this and sends another of his goons to murder Mahendra.
 Raj moves to Dubai with his wife, son, daughter-in-law Anu to escape the police and government officials.
 He has also kidnapped Meghna to ensure his safety from Rajesh's wrath.
 Meghna learns that Vicky is actually Raj's second son and has now started showing his true colours.